bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 In the previous section we briefly explored fitting multiple polynomials to our data.
 However, we still had to decide on the order of the polynomial beforehand.
 A far more powerful approach is Gaussian processes (GP) regression [@Williams2006].
 Gaussian process regression represent a Bayesian nonparametric approach to regression capable of inferring nonlinear functions from a set of observations.
 Within a GP regression setting we assume the following model for the data:

-$y = f(\mathbf{x})$
+$y = f(\mathbf{X})$

 where $f(\cdot)$ represents an unknown nonlinear function.

-Formerly, Gaussian processes are defined as a collections of random variables, any finite subset of which are jointly Gaussian distributed [@Williams2006].
-The significance of this might not be immediately clear.
-Another way to think of GPs is as an infinite dimensional extension to the standard multivariate normal distribution.
-In the same way as a Gaussian distribution is defined by its mean, $\mu$, and covaraiance matrix, $\mathbf{K}$, a Gaussian processes is completely defined by its mean function, $m(x)$, and covariance function, $(x,x^\prime)$, and we use the notation $f(x) \sim \mathcal{GP}(m(x), k(x,x^\prime))$ to denote that $f(x)$ is drawn from a Gaussian process prior.
+Formally, Gaussian processes are defined as a *collections of random variables, any finite subset of which are jointly Gaussian distributed* [@Williams2006].
+The significance of this might not be immediately clear, and another way to think of GPs is as an infinite dimensional extension to the standard multivariate normal distribution.
+In the same way a Gaussian distribution is defined by its mean, $\mathbf{\mu}$, and covaraiance matrix, $\mathbf{K}$, a Gaussian processes is completely defined by its *mean function*, $m(X)$, and *covariance function*, $k(X,X^\prime)$, and we use the notation $f(x) \sim \mathcal{GP}(m(x), k(x,x^\prime))$ to denote that $f(X)$ is drawn from a Gaussian process prior.

 As it is an infinite dimensional object, dealing directly with the GP prior is not feasible.
-However, we can make use of a particular useful property of a Gaussian distributions to sidestep this.
-Notably, the integral of a Gaussian distribution is itself a Gaussian distribution.
-Gaussian processes share this property, which means that if we are interested only in the distribution of the function at a set of locations, $\mathbf{x}$ and $\mathbf{x}^*$ we can (analytically) integrate out the effect at all other locations.
-The resultant prior distribution is, of course, Gaussian:
+However, we can make good use of the properties of a Gaussian distributions to sidestep this.
+Notably, the integral of a Gaussian distribution is itself a Gaussian distribution, which means that if we had a two-dimensional Gaussian distribution (defined over an x-axis and y-axis), we could integrate out the effect of y-axis to give us a (Gaussian) distribution over the x-axis.
+Gaussian processes share this property, which means that if we are interested only in the distribution of the function at a set of locations, $\mathbf{X}$ and $\mathbf{X}^*$, we can specify the distribution of the function over the entirity of the input domain (all of x), and analytically integrate out the effect at all other locations.
+This induces a natural prior distribution over the output variable that is, itself, Gaussian:

 $$
 \begin{eqnarray*}